Flying Bike Cooperative Brewery

 3. Approval.
 Upon acceptance by the Secretary, the applicant will be issued a membership certificate evidencing ownership of one membership unit and shall become an Active Member entitled to all of the rights and privileges thereof.

-employment.
+4. Employees.
+Employees of Flying Bike are automatically members for the duration of their employment.
 Termination of employment will terminate membership on this basis; provided, however, membership shall not be terminated if the terminated employee is also a paying member.
 Employees that are also paying members are still only entitled to one vote.

 5. Information.
-Each new member shall have access to a copy of the Articles of Incorporation, Bylaws, and the updated Rochdale Principles.
+Each new member shall have access to a copy of the Articles of Incorporation, Bylaws, and the updated Rochdale Cooperative Principles.

 SECTION IV: Rights and Benefits of Members